 Components of the Program:

-The African and African American Studies Program at ETSU is committed to promoting scholarship, public service, and intellectual growth.
+The Africana Studies Program at ETSU is committed to promoting scholarship, public service, and intellectual growth.

 The program is dedicated to providing undergraduate and graduate courses in the social sciences and humanities.
 Also, part of its mission is to prepare students for careers in a variety of fields, such as education, law, journalism, administrative work, business, social work, museums, and politics.